US Visitor Visa concerns. Can My Philippine Friend Visit Me in the USA?

 Like it or hate it, it’s a current fact of life.

-So as government employees, you can expect that US Consular Officers are going to be even more vigilant in 2018 and onward.
+So, since they are sworn government employees, you can expect that US Consular Officers are going to be even more vigilant in 2018 and onward than they may have been in the past.

 First, in my experience, the Consular Officers check with the bank to see how long the money has been on deposit.